 Definition 5.
-Let G be a digraph, $\Gamma$ a group, f a $\Gamma$ -flow.
-We say that f is a nowhere-zero $\Gamma$ -flow, if $f(e) \neq 0$ for all edges $e \in E(G)$ .
+Let G be a digraph, Γ a group, f a Γ -flow.
+We say that f is a nowhere-zero Γ -flow, if $f(e) \neq 0$ for all edges $e \in E(G)$.
 Frequently we will shorten nowhere-zero to NZ.

-It's easy to see that a graph with a bridge has no nowhere-zero flow.
-We will see later, that the opposite is also true, that is a graph with no bridge has nowhere-zero flows in every sufficiently large group.
-Before that, however, we will try to understand what is the dependence on the group $\Gamma$ .
+It is easy to see that a graph with a bridge has no nowhere-zero flow.
+We will see later that the opposite is also true: a graph with no bridge has a nowhere-zero flow in every sufficiently large group.
+Before that, however, we will try to understand what is the dependence on the group Γ .

 Theorem 6 (flow polynomial).
-[Tutte 1954] For every graph G there is a polynomial $P_G(x)$ (called the flow-polynomial of G) such that for every group $\Gamma$ the number of nowhere-zero $\Gamma$ -flows on G is $P_G(|\Gamma|-1)$ .
+[Tutte 1954] For every graph G there is a polynomial $P_G(x)$ (called the flow-polynomial of G) such that for every group Γ , the number of nowhere-zero Γ -flows on G is $P_G(|\Gamma|)$.

-Notes: There are two surprising informations in one statement.
-One is that the number of NZ $\Gamma$ -flows only depends on the size of $\Gamma$ , the other that this dependence is given by a polynomial.
-Note that for counting all $\Gamma$ -flows (not only NZ ones) the result is also true.
+Notes: Here we have two surprising informations in one statement.
+One is that the number of NZ Γ -flows depends only on the size of Γ , the other that this dependence is given by a polynomial.
+Note that for counting all Γ -flows (not only NZ ones) the result is also true.
 This may be observed by going trough the same proof, but it is in fact easy to obtain using elementary cycles, as we will see later.

 Proof.
-We will prove this by induction over |E(G)|.
-Graph with no edges has exactly one nowhere-zero flow (which one is it?).
+We will prove this by induction on |E(G)|.
+A graph with no edges has exactly one nowhere-zero flow (which one is it?).
 Next, suppose that G has an edge, say e, and that for all graphs with smaller number of edges the theorem is true.
 We will distinguish two cases.